Qiskit/qiskit-code-assistant-jupyterlab/README-PyPi.md

 4. Keyboard shortcuts can be changed by searching for `completer` in the Keyboard Shortcuts settings and adding new shortcuts for the relevant commands.

+5. Telemetry can be disabled by unselecting the `enableTelemetry` setting.

 ## Terms of use

 - [End User License Agreement (EULA)](https://github.com/Qiskit/qiskit-code-assistant-jupyterlab/blob/main/docs/EULA.md) acceptance required before starting to use the model acceptance required before starting to use the model